Sites open January 26, 2026, and virtual assistance starts February 1, 2026.

 I don’t live in King County.
 Can I still get help from United Way of King County’s tax prep services?

-If you’re able to get to one of our sites in King County, we can help you in-person, or we can help you virtually on GetYourRefund.org (virtual services open 1/31/2023).
+If you’re able to get to one of our sites in King County, we can help you in-person, or we can help you virtually on GetYourRefund.org.
 We do not require you to live within King County to receive assistance.
+Visit MyFreeTaxesWA.org for additional sites outside of the King County area.

 However, please note that we cannot prepare out-of-state returns or state taxes.
-If you recently moved to Washington State and must file state taxes with the state you moved from, we are not trained to prepare these types of returns.
-We can prepare your federal return and give you a recommendation on where to file your state return, if you wish.
+If you recently moved to Washington State and have to file state taxes with the state you moved from, we are not trained to prepare these types of returns.
+We can prepare your federal return and give you a recommendation on where to file your state return.

 Are you able to look up my W-2?